sighupio/fury-kubernetes-monitoring/README.md

 email, Slack or PagerDuty.
 Thanks to the components in the Fury Kubernetes Monitoring stack, you're going to have full control on your cluster.
 On Kubernetes we use Prometheus Operator to deploy, configure and manage Prometheus instances and to manage service monitoring and alerts.
-This repo contains a package to deploy Prometheus Operator and other packages to deploy Prometheus instances, rules, alerts and exporters.
+This repository contains a package to deploy Prometheus Operator and other packages to deploy Prometheus instances, rules, alerts and exporters.
 Packages with `-operated` postfix are deployed via Operator's CRD, therefore you need Prometheus Operator up and running to be able to deploy them.